Vomeronasal organ: Function

-In mammals, the sensory neurons of the vomeronasal organ detect non-volatile chemical cues, which requires direct physical contact with the source of odor.
-Notably, some scents act as chemical-communication signals (pheromones) from other individuals of the same species.
-Unlike the main olfactory bulb that sends neuronal signals to the olfactory cortex, the VNO sends neuronal signals to the accessory olfactory bulb and then to the amygdala, BNST, and ultimately hypothalamus.
+Sensory neurons of the vomeronasal organ detect non-volatile chemical cues which requires direct physical contact with the source of odor but can also detect volatile compounds.
+Notably, some scents act as chemical-communication signals (pheromones, allomones and kairomones) from other individuals of the same or from other species.
+Unlike sensory neurons from the main olfactory epithelium which project to the main olfactory bulb that then sends neuronal signals to the olfactory cortex, the VNO sends neuronal signals to the accessory olfactory bulb and then to the amygdala, BNST, and ultimately hypothalamus.
 Since the hypothalamus is a major neuroendocrine center (affecting aspects of reproductive physiology and behavior as well as other functions such as body temperature), this may explain how scents influence aggressive and mating behavior.
 For example, in many vertebrates, nerve signals from the brain pass sensory information to the hypothalamus about seasonal changes and the availability of a mate.
 In turn, the hypothalamus regulates the release of reproductive hormones required for breeding.
 Some pheromones are detected by the main olfactory system.

-Animals which possess
+In animals

 The vomeronasal organ originated in tetrapods.
 The functional vomeronasal system is found in all snakes and lizards, and many mammals.